cms-opendata-workshop/workshop2022-lesson-dataset-scouting/_episodes/03-what-data-is-available.md

 ## Data and triggers

-We make a distinction between *data* which comes from the real-life CMS detector and *Monte Carlo* data.
+We make a distinction between *data* which comes from the real-life CMS detector and simulated *Monte Carlo* data.
 In general, when we say *data*, we mean the real, CMS-detector-created data.

 The main data available is from what is known as **Run 1** and spans 2010-2012.
+The first batch of **Run 2** data from 2015 was released in 2021.
 These run periods can also be broken into **A**, **B**, **C**, and so-on, sub-periods and you may see that in some of the dataset names.